Obon: Bon Odori

 The Bon dance tradition is said to have started in the later years of the Muromachi period as a public entertainment.
 In the course of time, the original religious meaning has faded, and the dance has become associated with summer.

 Altar

-The altar in Japanese households, kamidana, are given care by the families with decorations and offerings such as flowers and straw figures of animals and food.
+The altar in Japanese households, butsudan, are given care by the families with decorations and offerings such as flowers and straw figures of animals and food.
 They do this not only for their own deceased but for the souls of the households who no longer have relatives within their vicinity.
 The offerings are placed in front of the tablets with the deceased person's name on it.

 Lights

 Families who have lost a family member during a current year are known to give special attention to the preparations of Obon.
 They will light a small fire on the first evening of the festival to guide the souls back home.
 In the past people would light a line of lights towards the cemetery to make sure the souls would find their way.